willwade/tts-wrapper/README.md

 - **File Output**: Save spoken audio to files in various formats.
 - **Unified Voice handling** Get Voices across all TTS engines with alike keys

+## To-Do

+- Add support for piper TTS
+- Fix and do a better job of changing rate, volume etc (use getproperty and setProperty like pyttsx3)
+- Add more tests and more logging code throughout.
+And exception handling

 ## Installation

 ```sh